 Readmitted students will be held to Probation and Dismissal Policies as of their first semester attended.

-If readmitted to the university, the student is not guaranteed readmission into the same program.
+If readmitted to the University, the student is not guaranteed readmission into the same program.
 Students who have been dismissed a second time may not apply for further reinstatement.
-For any questions please contact Kristina Cunningham at 419-289-5052 or email@example.com.
+Students who are readmitted after one full year (to include one fall and spring term) will be admitted under the current academic catalog.
+For any questions please contact Kristina Cunningham at 419.289.5052 or email@example.com.

 Students with a cumulative grade point average of at least 2.00 for 16 semester hours of earned credit are eligible to register for courses, up to a maximum of seven, for which they earn the usual credit but are evaluated on a “Satisfactory/Unsatisfactory” basis.
 This opportunity is limited to one course each semester.
 (Exceptions: Courses offered only for S/U does not count toward the total.)
 Students with less than 16 semester hours of earned credit and/or less than a 2.00 cumulative grade point average are ineligible for the S/U option.
 Also, Post Secondary Education Opportunity Students are not eligible for this option.